RP8844/deep-learning-challenge/README.md

 # Step 4: Write a Report on the Neural Network Model: Alphabet Soup Charity Analysis Report

 1. **Overview** of the analysis:
   The nonprofit foundation Alphabet Soup wants an effective tool which can help it select the applicants for funding with the best chance of success.
-Using machine       learning and neural networks, we use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if       funded by Alphabet Soup.
+Using machine learning and neural networks, we used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if       funded by Alphabet Soup.
 2. **Results:**
 - Data Preprocessing
 - What variable(s) are the target(s) for your model?